Table of Contents[Hide][Show]

 5. Anna Maria Island Florida

 Anna Maria Island is located on the western coast of Florida.
 This seven-mile stretch of pristine beaches encompasses three towns: Bradenton Beach, Anna Maria, and Holmes Beach.
-Accessible from the Sarasota Airport, Anna Maria Island is another place inside the United States that makes you feel like you’ve been transported somewhere more exotic and makes for an amazing honeymoon.
-The white sand beaches and clear turquoise water will make you feel like you’re in the Caribbean.
+Accessible from the Sarasota Airport, The white sand beaches and clear turquoise water of Anna Maria Island offer Caribbean feel without the international flight.
+This area is heavy on vacation rentals and beachfront cottages, which are great for honeymooners seeking privacy.

 Anna Maria Island is the place for lounging on the beach and eating delicious, fresh seafood.
 If you’re looking for a laid-back honeymoon that’s all about relaxation and fun in the sun, and small-town charm, put this one on your list.
 Downtown Anna Maria Island also has fabulous shopping, so carve out some time to fully explore the boutiques.